derekpoh/Game/readme.md

 ## Future Development
 As this was a course project for submission, there would unlikely be further changes made.
 However, if there were, possible improvements could include:
+  - Reworking the game with cleaner codes
+  - Adding a timer and scoring system
+  - Adding an extra button which brings the player to an instructions page
   - Adding more Memes

 ## Game Resource Acknowledgement
 Resources used in this project do not belong to me.
 All rights belong to the original artists and owners.
   - [Audio files](https://www.myinstants.com/en/index/sg/)
   - Background Images (links used in JS files)
+  - Minesweeper background info (taken from wikipedia)